 It is usually in these moments when I feel jealousy, bitterness, anger, and shame that I want to retreat and feel sorry for myself.
 I want to crawl under the covers and bury my face into the pillows.
 Or be alone as I take a long hot shower and let the tears pour down my face.
 And on that particular day, it was no different.
 I wanted to leave.
 The empty field behind me and the woods before me looked inviting.
-And as difficult as this is to admit, I shamefully remember at one particular moment, where I wanted to just jump up and scream before running off, “Would you please stop having babies!”
+And as difficult as this is to admit, I shamefully remember at one particular moment, where I wanted to jump up and scream before running off, “Would you please stop having babies!”

-But deep down I know that’s not the case.
+But deep down, I know that’s not the case.
 It’s simply not true.

 With all my love,

 If you are struggling with infertility, I encourage you to write your own letter to your family members.
-Let them in on the struggles you face.
-The feelings you have.
-And the pain you feel.
+Let them in on the struggles you face—the feelings you have and the pain you feel.
 Just make sure you do it in love and with grace.

-I would love to connect with you on a personal level, so if you liked this post, pass it on.Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you!If you are looking for a faith-based infertility community of other women who just “get it”, then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
+If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
 There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” enter into exclusive giveaways, as well as be able to share your heart with others on the same path, and so much more!
 So what are you waiting for?
 Find us here!